allisonmachado/blog.allison.bsb.br/posts/mysql-transaction-model.md

 ###### SERIALIZABLE

 As described above being the most strict isolation level, used mostly for specific use cases due to the performance impact on reads, this is similar to <u>REPEATABLE READ</u>, but MySQL implicitly converts all plain SELECT statements to **SELECT ...
 LOCK IN SHARE MODE**.
 This isolation level has the ability to prevent the transactions Serialization Anomaly - it's a situation in a database where multiple transactions executing concurrently may produce unexpected or incorrect results because the order in which operations are executed affects the outcome.
-It occurs when the execution order transactions causes them to have a different effect than if they were executed in some order.

 #### Locking Reads